im95able/Str2D/README.md

 # Conclusion
 In a sense, the segmented list greatly extends the application area of the `std::list` so it can be used as a set or as a container where insertion order matters, for a large number of elements.
 As benchmarks show, that extension has limits which have to be taken into account.

-Google's btree is probably a safe bet as a drop in replacement for the `std::map` and `std::map` data structures.
+Google's btree is probably a safe bet as a drop in replacement for the `std::set` and `std::multiset` data structures.
 If on the other hand iterations dominate other operations, or you're constantly erasing and inserting more than one element, you could consider using the segmented list.

 Needless to say, these opinions mean little in comparison to actual benchmarks of your code.